 There used to be only a kitchen area with nowhere comfortable to sit and now there's a cosy lounge to relax in in the evening as well as a refurbished and well equipped self catering kitchen and dining area.
 There's now free internet access and wi-fi, toys and games for the kids and an extensive library.
 We've gone for character rather than what we feel to be an impersonal 'Travel Tavern' look.
 There are arty and quirky touches to the place as well as those little basics that can often be lacking in budget accommodation - hooks and shelves and towel rails where you need them, blinds at the windows, a cup of tea when you arrive...

 All the bedrooms have been redecorated and recarpeted.
 We now have double beds in most rooms and there's breakfast using mostly organic and local and fair trade produce available also.
 We aim to be green too.
-We're powered by 100% renewable energy and sponsor the planting of a tree for every booking made.
+We're powered by 100% renewable energy.
 We've also always appreciated accommodation on our travels that's been good value and we're endeavouring to keep our rates at what we hope are the most reasonable in Pembrokeshire and south Wales.
-Prices at The Old School Hostel and B & B, Trefin start at £13, with doubles from only £15 per person per night.
+Prices at The Old School Hostel and B & B, Trefin start at £18 per person per night for doubles

 About a month after we re-opened two guests from the Netherlands kindly gave us a visitors book for others to sign.
 Here are a few of the early entries...